shubhamitc/helm-generic-template/README.md

 EXPOSE 8080
 ```
 ## 2. Define application.properties/yaml
-In my example service has structure mentioned below.
+In my example service has the structure mentioned below.
 I would recommend to keep applications inside a root directory like:  `namespace/<ENV>/<application_name>/config/<files>`.
 So SRE/Devops teams can clone additional repository whose content can be used to deploy these changes.

 ## 3. Identify environment variables
 One may need additional environment variable for the application to perform.
 Due to Kubernetes limitation that volume is immutable one can not keep the Jar from Step-1 and Configuration files from step-2 together.
-You need either script to copy files from immutable location or refer it in some manner.
+You need either script to copy files from an immutable location or refer it in some manner.
 Springboot allows us to use `-Dspring.config.location=<location of application.properties>` as parameter in JAVA_OPTS.
 Identify any such parameters.

 ## 4. Identify volumes
 Since we are looking for stateless applications this is very generic.
-We need to copy these application.yaml/properties file from step-2 to certain volume location that can be mounted inside container.
-Same mounted file location can further be referred by Step-3 environment injections.
-Now lets move to complete example:
+We need to copy these application.yaml/properties file from step-2 to certain volume location that can be mounted inside the container.
+The same mounted file location can further be referred by Step-3 environment injections.
+Now, let us move to a complete example:

 # Templates:
-We have kept the complete thing in our github page [Helm-generic](https://github.com/shubhamitc/helm-generic-template).
+We have kept the complete example in our Github page [Helm-generic](https://github.com/shubhamitc/helm-generic-template).
 Feel free to fork it and make it better.
 Contributions are welcome.
-Template also deploys nginx-ingress controller and ingress mapping of it.
+The template also deploys Nginx-ingress controller and ingress mapping of it.
 ## namespace/<namespacename/ENV>/<application_name>/values.yaml
 ```yml
 # Default values for mfpro-auth.